CrispyDrone/NuKeeper/README.md

 + Support `--reviewer` for AzureDevops/TFS for all commands that create pull requests
 + Fixed issue with `--change minor` or `--change patch` resulting in incorrect major or minor updates when multiple versions installed in different projects already differ in minor or major versions.
 + Support `--maxopenpullrequests` for AzureDevops/TFS for all commands that create pull requests
++ Support custom templates for commit messages, pull request title, and pull request body.
+The templates can be specified in [mustache](https://mustache.github.io/), we use the [Stubble engine](https://github.com/StubbleOrg/Stubble).

 ## How To Build and Run From Source